Licence - Alcohol and Entertainment - Personal

 The certificate must have been issued within one calendar month of the date upon which the personal licence application is submitted.

-- A declaration that either you have not be convicted of a relevant offence or a foreign offence or, if you have, details of the nature of the offence, date of conviction and any sentence imposed.
+- A declaration that either you have not been convicted of a relevant offence or an immigration offence, foreign offence or received an immigration penalty.
+You must supply details of the nature of the offence, date of conviction and any sentence imposed.